brikis98/yevgeniy-brikman-homepage/_posts/2012-02-04-seven-languages-in-seven-weeks-io-day-2.md

 */
 {% endhighlight %}

-I found this fairly eye opening.
+I found this fairly eye-opening.
 As I think of the syntaxes of other languages I'm used to, such as Java, there are "special cases" all over the place.
 For example, the `+` operator has special code to handle addition for numbers and String concatenation and nothing else; for loops, while loops, if